amandaballou/Amanda-Ballou/_posts/2021-02-01-review-one.md

 ### *Design*

 This project was created on GitHub using technology such as *Mapbox*, *Leaflet*, and *Open Street Map Nominatim*.   *Mapbox* is used for mapping tiles as well as routing directions.  *Leaflet* allows for the interactive map UI.
-These tools work seamlessly to provide the smooth, interactive mapping experience within the project.
+These tools work to provide the smooth, interactive mapping experience within the project.
 NYPL labs extracted data (via OCR) from *The Negro Motorist Green Book:1947*, and then used Scribe framework to correct and normalize it.
 Data was also extracted from *The Negro Travelers’ Green Book: Spring 1956*.

 ### *Findings*